USDAForestService/NRM-Grants-Agreements/import/README.md

 \copy ii_ga_notes FROM 'notes_no_header.tsv' WITH (FORMAT TEXT);
 ```

+Empty dates require special handling.
+Try using `(FORMAT TEXT, NULL '')` in
+the above line if the first import doesn't work.

 ## DDL files

 DDL scripts for some of the tables that we've converted are here in this